ziggurat-of-ur/bundlez/README.md

 - variable string of bytes making up the Content
 - The index contains the pathname, start offset and end offset to slice the contents out of any file from the total payload
+- Add the header's 'StartOffsetContent' value to the entry's start/end offset to get the actual offset into the bundle.